British Rail departmental locomotives: North Eastern section

+Miscellaneous stock

 Western Region series

 The Great Western Railway purchased two diesel shunters during its existence, which were numbered 1 and 2.
 Number 1 was effectively a departmental locomotive, while 2 was in capital stock.
 Details of both locomotives may be found here.

 The GWR also owned a number of small petrol shunters built by Motor Rail, which carried numbers 15 and 22-27 in their departmental number series.
 These survived to be taken over by British Rail, which did not renumber them.
 These shunters are listed below.

 The Western Region of British Rail used a PWM (Permanent Way Machinery) series which incorporated some locomotives.
 The two narrow gauge GWR petrol shunters were allocated numbers in this series, as were the five shunters PWM650-PWM654, which were later renumbered as 97650-97654.

 Engineering Department series

 The London Midland Region Engineering Department numbered its diesel locomotives in a series running from ED1 upwards (though ED8 and ED9 were never allocated).